Resources

 NOAA: Coastal Management Fellowship

-opportunities in coastal resource management and policy for postgraduate students,
+and training opportunities in coastal resource management and policy for postgraduate

-while offering project assistance to state and territory coastal zone management agencies
+students, while offering project assistance to state and territory coastal zone management

 Deadline: See website